 History fires children's curiosity about the past; the world in which they are living and how it has been shaped by the people and events before them.
 As they study History, children will develop a chronological framework for their knowledge of significant events and people; what previous societies were like; and how their beliefs and values influenced their lives.
 They will see the diversity of the human experience and come to understand more about themselves as individuals and as part of a wider society.

-Our History curriculum should afford the children the opportunity to question, debate and reflect upon matters that have occurred.
+The vision of our History curriculum is to afford the children the opportunity to question, debate and reflect upon matters that have occurred and to build on knowledge acquired in order to evaluate how past events have shaped the present.
 Different perspectives and viewpoints are essential.
 Such understanding promotes questioning in other areas of the curriculum and in life.

 Through work in History, we aim to: